Kernix13/springfield-leaf-pickup/README.md

 I had to make assumptions because Springfield Township never replied to my email:

-1. That the 1st week of leaf pickup is the week of the first Monday in November.
+1. The 1st week of leaf pickup is the week of the first Monday in November.
 But what if November 1st is on a Tuesday?
 Will the 1st week start on Monday October 31st or the follwoing week on Monday November 7th?
-1. That the number of Precints do not increase or decrease - no changes.
+1. The number of precints do not increase or decrease.
-1. That the order of precincts do not change.
+1. The order that precincts follow in the schedule do not change.
+1. The number of precincts per week does not change.
-1. That the two holiday weeks, week 2 and 4, have 1 less precinct that the other weeks, and that remains constant.
+1. The two holiday weeks (week 2 and 4) only have 3 precinct while the other weeks have 4.
-1. That the number of weeks do not change, no increase or decrease.
+1. That the number of weeks of leaf pickup (currently 6) does not change.

 If 1 or more of those assumptions are wrong then this will _NOT_ output the correct schedule.
 Based on the 2 PDF files I found online and some logic, I think my assumptions are correct.

+## Refactor

+Take a look at the [commit](https://github.com/Kernix13/springfield-leaf-pickup/commit/8bfde6dc9e4ccb542d48f3f14f69b4e7795d3fc5) before my refactoring to see the before and after of this project.

+**NOTE**: This was a project early in my JavaScript studies.
+Until I refactored it, it did not have a single function - and it worked!
+How ridiculous is that?
+I believe the original code is known as _imperative code_.

+1. Changed main `for` loop to a `map()` function.
+1. Changed 18 `let` keywords to `const`
+1. No functions are in this???
+Except...
+1. Converted the "check the current year and update the startYr variable" code block into the function `yearCheck(yr)`
+1. Created function `findFirstMonday(day)` and added the switch statement inside
+1. Created the function `currYrSched(num)` to get the current years schedule
+1. Created the function `outputSchedule(arr)` outputs the `<li>` items based on the weekely indices.
+1. Removed all `console.log` statements.